mshwery/mattshwery.com/_posts/2013-03-27-device-independence.md

   @media all and (max-width: 600px) { … }
 ~~~

-I shifted my media queries to focus to on where the design breaks.
+I shifted my media queries to focus on where the design breaks.
 It is called a breakpoint, after all.
-This covers a much wider range of browsers sizes (and devices) when you define breakpoints by content/layout rather than by device dimensions.
+Defining breakpoints by content/layout rather than device dimensions covers a much broader range of displays.

 #### When should I aim for responsive design?